Warning…this post about crib bumpers is going to shock you. I’m going to actually suggest you use them. *maniacal laughter*

 The Tall and Thin Crib Bumper Set is ideal for babies who like to be everything.
 They love to headbang AND wrap themselves into a pretzel.
 No limitations on these kids!
 No sirree.

-Unlike those gosh-awful caterpillar bumpers above, these are THIN which makes entrapment very unlikely (especially if you rotate your bumpers and leave them off until your baby has mastered the Turning of the Head skill.)
+Unlike those gosh-awful caterpillar crib bumpers above, these are THIN which makes entrapment very unlikely (especially if you rotate your bumpers and leave them off until your baby has mastered the Turning of the Head skill.)

-Do You Use Crib Bumpers?
+Should You Use Bumpers?

 You know what I think?